json-schema-org/json-schema-spec/jsonschema-core.md

 as their default behavior.
 Dropped annotations SHOULD only be included when the implementation is explicitly configured to do so or if the implementation is specifically intended to be used as a debugging tool.

+Output specifications which include dropped annotations SHOULD be written such that they can be easily associated with the data defined in {{collect}} and SHOULD use the terms defined by this document to do so.

 ## Security Considerations {#security}